Loan guide

 • Monthly payment is the fixed estimate before extra fees or insurance.

-• Total paid is payment times number of payments.
+• Total paid is monthly payment times the number of payments.

-• Total interest shows the borrowing cost before fees or penalties.
+• Total interest shows the borrowing cost before fees, penalties, taxes, insurance, or variable-rate changes.

 Common mistakes to avoid